otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-workflow-and-react-basics.md

 **Activity:** Create a new **React** application using **create-react-app**.
 If you can not remember how to do this off the top of your head, ask **ChatGPT**.

-When you run the `npx create-react-app` command, it will generate a new directory that includes everything you need to start building a **React** application.
+When you run the `npx create-react-app <name of app>` command, it will generate a new directory that includes everything you need to start building a **React** application.
 This directory includes the following:

 - `node_modules/`: This directory contains all of the project's required packages.
 - `public/`: This directory contains files that will be publicly accessible such as the `index.html` file, static assets, and the `manifest.json` file.